5 Must-Know RBT Application Tips

 Q: How do I document combined Supervised Fieldwork and Concentrated Supervised Fieldwork?

 A: These should be documented on separate forms.
 Please note that Concentrated Supervised Fieldwork hours have approximately 1.33 times the temporal value of Supervised Fieldwork hours.
 In your documentation system, you may want to convert your Concentrated Supervised Fieldwork hours to Supervised Fieldwork hours to ensure that you’re on track to accrue all of the hours that you need to apply for certification.
+Review the Requirements for Supervision of Fieldwork Hours section of the BCBA and BCaBA handbooks for more guidance.

 Q: Is the audit process something that I should plan for?